Confessions Of A Lip Filler Doctor

 Once only divulged to close friends and spoken about in hushed tones, injectables are no longer a shocking topic for discussion.
 You can bet that plenty of your favourite celebrities or influencers have had at least some kind of work done (whether that's lip plumping or smoothing out forehead lines).
 But with clinics popping up left, right and centre, it isn't solely famous faces who live by the needle.

-From lips to noses and even under-eyes, research shows that for lots of people, booking filler injections is akin to a fortnightly manicure appointment or a haircut.
+From lips to noses and even under-eyes, research shows that for lots of people, booking filler injections is akin to a fortnightly manicure appointment or a haircut, dubbed the 'Zoom Boom'.
 Though injectables like filler may seem commonplace, it's not unusual to come across the odd horror story.
 On TikTok and Instagram, oozing cysts, painful infections and bad DIY jobs are just a handful of them, which makes you wonder: what exactly do the experts themselves have to contend with day in, day out?

 Advertisement